xterm-x11/docs/docs/configure.md

 # Updating the .Xresources file

-1. Edit the values or add or remove the lines in your `~/.Xresources` file.
+1. Add or remove the lines or edit the values in your `~/.Xresources` file.
-2. Optional: If you have added or removed lines in `~/.Xresources`, that could cause conflicts or a mix of settings that you might want to be applied.
-To avoid getting an error message or unexpected results, run `$ xrdb -remove` to remove all Xresources.
+2. Run `$ xrdb -remove` to clear all previously applied Xresources to avoid conflicts or a mix of old and new lines and values
 3. Run `$ xrdb -merge ~/.Xresources`.
+(If you get any error messages in the output, edit the `~/.Xresources` file to resolve the errors.)
 4. Open a new XTerm window to verify that the update has been applied: `$ xterm &`.

 ## Additional resources